Using Variables in Computation Rules

 Usually when creating computation rules, the goal is to create a useful computation based off of the values of a given loan.
 These values often change, and most people probably don’t want to update the computation rule each time a value changes.
 We also want the same rule to apply to multiple loans simultaneously.
 To achieve this, LoanPro has built-in variables which will be automatically replaced with the latest values for a given loan each time the rule is evaluated.
 This article will go over variables and how to use them in a Computation Rule.

 Adding a Variable a Rule

-( + 200 setup-loan-amount
+( + 200 setup-loan-amount)

-Now, go ahead and add a closing parenthesis to the formula and click SAVE.
-Next, open up a loan and go to the Initial Setup tab.
-Your computation field should be there and It should be the loan amount plus 200.
+Go ahead and add a closing parenthesis to the formula and click 'Save', then open a loan and go to the 'Initial Setup' tab.
+Your computation field should be there and it should equal the loan amount plus 200.